 Examples of the freeze response in humans

-The freeze response has been passed on from the primitive man to modern man and remains with us today as our first line of defense against a perceived threat or danger.
+The freeze response has been passed on from the primitive man to modern man and remains with us today as our first line of defence against a perceived threat or danger.
 We use the expression ‘frozen with fear’ frequently in our day-to-day lives.

 If you’ve been to those animal shows or circuses, where they let loose a lion or a tiger on stage you might have noticed that people in the first two or three rows become motionless and avoid any unnecessary movements or gestures.